trevortomesh/deep-stash/README.md

 pip install .
 ```

-Or install from any folder containing the source:
+Or from within any local project directory:

 ```bash
 pip install .